minio/docs/source/glossary.rst

      For more detailed logging information, see :term:`audit logs`.

    server pool
-     A set of :mc:`minio server` nodes which combine their drives and resources to support object storage and retrieval requests.
+     A set of `minio server` nodes which combine their drives and resources to support object storage and retrieval requests.

    service account
      A MinIO deployment or tenant user account with limited account typically used with API calls.